Shelter – tents, tarps and bivvy bags.

 Tarps and bivvy bags

 For one person a tarp and bivvy bag combo can be a lighter weight option than a tent.
 We tried this briefly but while it was great to be able to look out at wildlife from our beds (here we were camped overlooking a loch and saw deer coming to drink in the evening), I found myself beset with worry that we would be eaten alive by ticks.
 We weren’t, but I worried anyway.
 The midges were also not much fun.
-The bivvy bags we are using here are Alpkit Hunka XL bags at £65.
-If you get a Hunka get the XL – that way your mat will fit inside which will keep it clean and also keep you a lot warmer.
+The bivvy bags we are using in the photo below are Alpkit Hunka XL bags at £65.
+If you get a Hunka get the XL – that way your mat will fit inside which will keep it clean, away from sharp hazards and also keep you a lot warmer.

 There are many ways to pitch a tarp – this guide from Alpkit is useful.